thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 ## Project Overview

-This project analyzes EU gas import, supply, and consumption data from 2016 to 2024, focusing on transmission routes, supply sources, and trade partnerships.
-Employing PostgreSQL and Python, we investigate how the European Union and neighboring countries pivoted their gas trade strategies, particularly in response to the Russian invasion of Ukraine on February 24, 2022.
-Using data from the `EUGasSC` and `EUGasNet` datasets<sup><a href="#fn1">1</a></sup>, the analysis covers market elasticity, Europe's Russian gas dependency, and changes in trade relationships before and after the war's commencement, providing insights into Europe's nascent energy landscape.
+This project analyzes Europe's gas import, supply, and consumption data from 2016 to 2024, focusing on transmission routes, supply sources, and trade partnerships.
+Employing PostgreSQL and Python, the analysis investigates how the European Union and neighboring countries pivoted their gas trade strategies, particularly in response to the Russian invasion of Ukraine on February 24, 2022.
+Using data from the `EUGasSC` and `EUGasNet` datasets<sup><a href="#fn1">1</a></sup>, the analysis covers market elasticity, Europe's Russian gas dependency, and changes in trade partnerships before and after the war's commencement, providing insights into Europe's evolving gas market paradigm.

 **Key features:**
 - A custom and optimized PostgreSQL database.
 - Python-based database connection adaptor and visualization.
-- Statistical analysis of pre- and post-`2022-02-24` gas import patterns.
-- Exploration of market restructuring and supplier diversification efforts.
+- Statistical analysis of market restructuring and supplier diversification efforts.
-- Time series analysis of supply route changes.
+- Time series analysis comparing gas trade patternships pre- and post-Russian invasion of Ukraine (`2022-02-24`).

 ## Data Source